atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 ---
 **Note: Infrastructure as Code (IaC) Opportunity**

-Since you've just modified "code" that represents an important security policy for your AWS environment, it's a best practice to manage that source code file in a version control system such as a Git-based system and control who can modify this file moving forward.
+Since you've just modified "code" that represents an important security policy for your AWS environment, it's a best practice to manage that source code file in a version control system such as a Git repository and control who can modify this file moving forward.
 If your organization is not already using Git-based version control, see the [Fast Follow-on Capabilities](../2-fast-follow-ons/) for assistance on how to get started using Git-based version control.

 ---